 At some universities, the legacy status of the applicant is a significant factor in the admissions process.
 Research conducted in 2011 found that legacy students “had a 45% greater likelihood of acceptance” than other applicants at the top 30 colleges in the United States.

 Now, does being a legacy help at Princeton?
 Students that come from prestigious families are given significant advantages when applying to selective schools like Princeton.
-Although only 5.5% of all applicants were selected for admission to Princeton for the class of 2022, one-third of legacy applicants represent the Princeton legacy acceptance rate.
+For instance, although only 5.5% of all applicants were selected for admission to Princeton for the Class of 2022, one-third of legacy applicants represent the Princeton legacy acceptance rate.

 Former members of the admissions staff and academic deans have discussed how they handled legacy admissions.
 Dean of Admission Jim Wickenden, who also served as dean in the 1980s, is quoted as saying that he read every legacy application personally and instructed his staff to inform him of which alumni parents were “particularly loyal,” for example, who was donating to the school.
-Dean Wickenden served as dean during the 1980s.
-If a parent provided financial assistance, it would influence choices that “were on the edge.”
+If a parent provided financial assistance, it could influence choices that “were on the edge.”